KV42: Intended ownership

 There is no agreement on the original owner of the tomb.
-The unfinished quartzite sarcophagus is seen as an indication that the tomb may have at some point been intended for Thutmose II.
+The unfinished quartzite sarcophagus is seen as an indication that the tomb may have at some point been intended for Thutmose II, who was ultimately buried in the nearby Western Wadis.
 However, no trace of royal funerary equipment was found in the tomb, making it doubtful that the tomb was ever used for a royal burial.
 The lack of the customary figural decoration with scenes from the Amduat, which in this period were only executed after the funeral, also supports the idea this tomb was never used.
 The discovery of foundation deposits by Carter in 1921 point to the intended owner being Queen Merytre-Hatshepsut.
 Unusually, the vessels in this foundation deposit are inscribed in hieratic written in ink instead of the usual incised, blue pigment-filled hieroglyphs.
 This may indicate the vessels are secondary, to claim the tomb left vacant by Thutmose II.
 If the tomb ever held the body of Thutmose II, it would have been usurped from the queen.